 2. Make it feel zesty

 You can build a whole wet bar, with its sink and prep area for mixing drinks, and hide it all behind bi-folds in your kitchen.
 If you stick to white, you always play with the colour scheme with your glassware–citrus hues feel summery and inviting.
-I like this one with its pack-away counter area and mini fridge below, to keep everything ready and raring to go.

 3. Show off with shelving